Sister Jeanne Marie of Christ the Savior, OCD

 Sioux City

-Sister Jeanne Marie of Christ the Savior, OCD, (Sharon Marie Moran), 57, of Sioux City, passed away Saturday, Sept.
-12, 2020 at a local hospital.
+Sister Jeanne Marie of Christ the Savior, OCD, 57, of Sioux City, passed away Saturday, Sept.
+12, 2020, at a local hospital.

-Sharon was born on Dec.
+Jeanne Marie Moran was born on Dec.
 19, 1962, the oldest child of the late Charles and Mary Moran of Milwaukee, Wis.
-Sister graduated from James Madison High School in Milwaukee in 1980 and the University of Wisconsin, Milwaukee, in 1984 with a Bachelor of Science degree in Medical Records Administration.
+Sister graduated from James Madison High School in Milwaukee in 1980 and the University of Wisconsin, Milwaukee, in 1984 with a Bachelor of Science degree in medical records administration.

-Those left to honor her memory include her siblings Dave (Sue) Moran, Madison, Wis., Jane (Steven) Neu, Cedar Park, Texas, John "Adrian" Moran, Chicago, Ill., Angie Moran, Wauwatosa, Wis.; nieces and nephew Emily and Ian Moran, Maria, Laura, and Katherine Neu; her many uncles, aunts, and cousins; and her sisters in Carmel.
+Those left to honor her memory include her siblings, Dave (Sue) Moran, Madison, Wis., Jane (Steven) Neu, Cedar Park, Texas, John “Adrian” Moran, Chicago, Ill., and Angie Moran, Wauwatosa, Wis.; nieces and nephew, Emily and Ian Moran, Maria, Laura and Katherine Neu; her many uncles, aunts and cousins; and her sisters in Carmel.

 We would like to thank Holy Spirit Retirement Home and MercyOne for their care of Sister, and with special thanks to Dr. Michael Jung for his faithful, exceptional and compassionate care of Sister during her long illness.